dilettant/thepublicoffice/wiki/postit-session-draft.md

 *Victor & Anders*

-* What is work?
-	* Personal (what is work to me?
-As a starting pojnt that would lead us to the following points)
-	* Defining work as argument for POC - VS -  defining what work can happen at PO
-	* Format ( where/when does work begin and end these days? )
-	* Content ( which activities could be considered work? laptopping, painting, dancing etc )
-	* PO is a physical space "containing" work, helps define start and end in terms of time and space
-* Contemporary labour markets (related to format above)
-	* what has work turn into nowadays?
-		* Statistics (quantitative)
-			* how many one person firms?
-			* how many without a workplace?
-			* how many in cafés?
-			* how do people use libraries for working?
-		* Statistics/research (qualitative)
-			* how do people feel about todays working conditions?
-		* Pros for the worker
-			* freedom etc
-		* Cons for the worker
-			* Physical space, time boundaries
-		* Pros from PO ( how is PO solving the problems described above? )
-		* Cons from PO ( how is PO not solving or even producing problems? )
-* Workplaces
-	* What is (or what happens at) a workplace that
-		* a café isn't/doesn't happen?
-		* a library isn't/doesn't happen?
-		* a home ins't/doesn't happen?
 	* The architecture/design of contemporary/future offices
 		* e.g. how does new design facilitate what type of knowledge exchange, creativity etc
 		* trough spaces how can you enhance a certain cooperation/workflow? (spaces for meeting/talking, presenting, working individually, speaking on phone/skype, socializing etc)